What Is Psychological Testing?

 - Intellectual tests: Intellectual measures assess an individual’s aptitude, or cognitive strengths and weaknesses on a range of domains ranging from verbal skills, processing speed, memory, and reasoning skills.

 One defining feature of psychological testing measures is that they are standardized.
 Measures that are standardized allow the clinician to compare the client to a broader normative group (eg. comparing the patient with a group that is similar in age, or amongst individuals in treatment).
-Comparisons are also made based on other features (eg. based on gender or treatment group).
+Comparisons are also made based on other features (eg. based on gender identity, treatment group, etc).

-During the Covid-19 pandemic, our psychologists at Clarity Clinic can provide various psychological assessments via secure videoconferencing platforms (Zoom technology).
+Our psychologists at Clarity Clinic can provide various psychological assessments via secure videoconferencing platforms.
 Similar to in-office psychological testing counterparts, online testing measures are standardized.
-While this testing can be completed in the comfort of one’s home or residence, it is important the evaluation is completed in a private room free from distractions for extended periods of time.
+While this testing can be completed in the comfort of one’s home, it is important the evaluation is completed in private free from distractions for extended periods of time.

 This is important since the goal is to replicate in-office psychological testing as much as possible.
 Online psychological testing also requires reliable internet access, along with a laptop/desktop that has a webcam.

 There are various testing measures and protocols which require some aspects to be completed in-person to arrive at an accurate and thorough diagnosis.
-Amid the ongoing COVID-19 pandemic, Clarity Clinic is taking all the necessary safety precautions (required masks, symptom questionnaires prior to appointments, plexiglass barriers).
+As a healthcare clinic focused on continuing to minimize the spread of COVID-19, Clarity Clinic is still taking all the necessary safety precautions (required masks, hand sanitizer stations, plexiglass barriers).

 Psychological Testing In Children

 For children and adolescents, psychological testing is often recommended by parents, teachers, or other school personnel.
-When conducting psychological testing with children, there is a strong emphasis on collecting collateral information from informants on the referred child’s behaviors, emotions, and academic skills at home, and in the school environment.
+When conducting psychological testing with children, there is a strong emphasis on collecting information from parents/guardians and/or teachers on the child’s behaviors, emotions, and academic skills both at home and in the school environment.

 In children, psychological testing is often recommended when there are questions about attention deficit, academic concerns, or behavioral/emotional challenges.
 Often, psychological testing can provide support for special education services (eg. Individualized Education Plan, IEP, or 504 Plan accommodations).